HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Success Story:

-To enlarge your directory marketing success:
+To grow your directory marketing success:

 1. Start with a core set of 3-5 high-quality directories that meet most checklist criteria

-2. Implement proper tracking before activating listings
+2. Set up proper tracking before you activate listings

 3. Create consistent, complete profiles with all available media